kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Organisation manager](./img/user-role-3.png)

     * **Full access**: The organisation manager has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
-Organisation managers can access documentation site.
+Organisation managers can access the documentation site.

     * **Access with conditions**: The organisation manager can access the following pages with conditions.